- Comparison of Features and Implementation in Grin vs. BEAM

 When constructing a valid Mimblewimble transaction, the parties involved need to collaborate in order to choose blinding factors that balance.
 This interactive negotiation requires a number of steps and it implies that the parties need to be in communication to finalize the transaction.
 Grin facilitates this process by the two parties connecting directly to one another using a socket-based channel for a "real-time" session.
 This means that both parties need to be online simultaneously.
 BEAM has implemented a Secure Bulletin Board System (SBBS) that is run on BEAM full-nodes to allow for asynchronous negotiation of transactions (, ).

 Requiring the interactive participation of both parties in constructing a transaction can be a point of friction in using a Mimblewimble blockchain.
 In addition to the secure BBS communication channel, BEAM also plans to support one-sided transactions where the payee in a transaction who expects to be paid a certain amount can construct their half of the transaction and send this half-constructed transaction to the payer.
 The payer can then finish constructing the transaction and publish it to the blockchain.
 Under the normal Mimblewimble system this is not possible, because it would involve revealing your blinding factor to the counterparty.
 BEAM solves this problem by using a process it calls kernel fusion, whereby a kernel can include a reference to another kernel so that it is only valid if both kernels are present in the transaction.
 In this way, the payee can build their half of the transaction with a secret blinding factor and a kernel that compensates for their blinding factor, which must be included when the payer completes the transaction .
-BEAM has indicated that this feature will be part of the initial release.

 Both projects make use of a number of Merkle tree structures to keep track of various aspects of the respective blockchains.
 Details of the exact trees and what they record are documented for both projects (, ).
 BEAM, however, makes use of a Radix-Hash tree structure for some of its trees.
 This structure is a modified Merkle tree that is also a binary search tree.
 This provides a number of features that the standard Merkle trees do not have, and which BEAM exploits in its implementation .

 The features discussed here can all be seen in the code at the time of writing (May 2019), although this is not a guarantee that they are working.
-A couple of features that have been mentioned in the literature as planned for the future, have not yet been implemented.
+A couple of features, which have been mentioned in the literature as planned for the future, have not yet been implemented.
 These include embedding signed textual content into transactions that can be used to record contract text , and issuing confidential assets .

-BEAM has announced that it will employ the Equihash Proof of Work (PoW) mining algorithm with the parameters set to n=150, k=5 .
+BEAM has announced that it will employ the Equihash PoW mining algorithm with the parameters set to n=150, k=5 .
 Equihash was proposed in 2016 as a memory-hard PoW algorithm that relied heavily on memory usage to achieve Application Specific Integrated Circuit (ASIC) resistance .
 The goal was to produce an algorithm that would be more efficient to run on consumer Graphics Processing Units (GPUs) as opposed to the growing field of ASIC miners, mainly produced by Bitmain at the time.
 It was hoped this would assist cryptocurrencies that used this algorithm, to decentralize the mining power.
 The idea behind Equihash's ASIC resistance was that at the time, implementing memory in an ASIC was expensive and GPUs were more efficient at calculating the Equihash PoW.
 This ASIC resistance lasted for a while, but in early 2018, Bitmain released an ASIC for Equihash that was significantly more efficient than GPUs for the Equihash configurations used by Zcash, Bitcoin Gold and Zencash, to name a few.
 It is possible to tweak the parameters of the Equihash algorithm to make it more memory intensive and thus make current ASICs and the older GPU mining farms obsolete, but it remains to be seen if BEAM will do this.
-No block time has been published as of the time of writing of this report (May 2019).
+No block time has been published at the time of writing of this report (May 2019).

 Grin initially opted to use the new Cuckoo Cycle PoW algorithm, also purported to be ASIC resistant due to being memory latency bound .
 This means that the algorithm is bound by memory bandwidth rather than raw processor speed, with the hope that it will make mining possible on commodity hardware.